arikon/tpl-cli/CONTRIBUTING.md

 ## Making Changes

 - Create a topic branch from where you want to base your work.
-  - This is usually the master branch.
+  - This is usually the `master` branch.
   - Only target release branches if you are certain your fix must be on that branch.
-  - To quickly create a topic branch based on master: `git branch fix/master/my_contribution master` then checkout the new branch with `git checkout fix/master/my_contribution`.
+  - To quickly create a topic branch based on master: `git branch hotfix/my_contribution master` then checkout the new branch with `git checkout hotfix/my_contribution`.
 Please avoid working directly on the `master` branch.
 - Make commits of logical units.
 - Check for unnecessary whitespace with `git diff --check` before committing.